What Happened to College?

 À propos de ce contenu audio

-A sociologist known for his groundbreaking work on campus politics, Neil Gross spoke to hundreds of students and faculty at America’s top colleges and universities and polled thousands more to make sense of how epic polarization, cancel culture, battles over race and gender, administrative overreach, anxieties about the future of work, and intrusive political assumptions baked into the curriculum have remade the college experience.
-What he found was startling: To a degree unimaginable a generation ago, undergraduates are choosing their schools, friends, partners, activities, majors, and classes based on their political beliefs, with the goal of interacting as little as possible with anyone whose views don’t line up with their own.
+What he found was startling: undergraduates today are choosing their schools, their friends, their partners and activities–even their majors—on the basis of their political beliefs to a degree unimaginable as recently as ten years ago, with the goal of interacting as little as possible with anyone whose views don’t line up with their own.
 Popular campus dating apps invite you to swipe left if you don’t like someone’s political profile—a metaphor for today’s college experience writ large.
-Instead of resisting this development, faculty and administrators added fuel to the fire.
+Instead of resisting this trend, faculty and administrators encouraged it, creating a cloistered environment where students could avoid uncomfortable disagreement.

 Aucun commentaire pour le moment